ParadigmFoundation/kosu-monorepo/packages/go-kosu/docs/usage.md

 <!-- - -->
 ## Security considerations
-If running a Kosu full node as a validator on the Kosu main-network (or a network using the mainnet contract system), it is important to take extreme care in protecting the validating private key, the peer-to-peer networking port, and the validator process itself (as in all Tendermint-based networks).
+If running a Kosu full node as a validator on the Kosu main-network (or a network using the mainnet contract system), it is important to take extreme care in protecting the validating private key, the peer-to-peer networking port, and the validator process itself (as is true for all Tendermint-based networks).

-For Kosu, the requirement for validators to have an Ethereum key-pair (in addition to the Tendermint validating key-pair) represents an additional risk factor that must be managed with extreme care.
+For Kosu, the requirement for validators to have an Ethereum key-pair (in addition to the Tendermint validating key-pair) represents an additional risk factor that must be managed with extreme care by operators.

-Among many other things, this means (for validators):
+Among many other things, this means usage of the following (for validators):
 - Virtual private network or cloud for validator host and supporting infrastructure.
 - Dedicated (virtual or physical) hosts for the validator process and Ethereum client.
 - Failover and backup hosts for Ethereum client and validator process.
-- Sentry nodes (see below) as only connection to validator hosts.
+- Sentry nodes (see below) as only connection to validator hosts (proxy p2p traffic).
 - Disable RPC servers and block all public internet traffic from VPN/C.
 - Consideration of Ethereum key management (mnemonic, private unlocked node, etc.).